-- Set your writing homework.
-Ask learners to double-space or leave a clear margin.
+- Set the writing task, either as homework or in class.
+Ask learners to write double-spaced or leave a large margin.

 - Collect the work and correct it using the correction code.
 Underline the mistakes you want learners to notice and add the codes, either underneath or in the margin.

-- Return the work and ask learners to take it home and correct it, then submit it again.
+- Return the work and ask learners to correct it.

-1. Collect homework and then select the most interesting/productive mistakes and prepare a worksheet for the class to work on together.
+- Collect some writing and then select the most interesting/productive mistakes and prepare a worksheet for the class to work on together.
 Keep it short – this is tricky for learners and takes time.
-You can make it harder by not underlining the mistake, just selecting the sentence (see worksheet B for an example).
+You can make it harder by not underlining the mistake, just selecting the sentence.
 Make sure you first ask permission from your learners to do this.

-2. Ask your learners to correct their work in class (don’t let this go on too long) and share some of the corrections with the group in mini-presentations.
+- After learners have corrected their work, ask them to share some of the corrections in mini-presentations.
 They can do this individually or in groups.

 Learners find this very motivating but there are some things to think about: